danilosierrac/gilbert-index/_posts/2017-03-15-sweet-compounding.md

 * And then when you’re out of debt, go make your money compound because compounding is how you build wealth.

-And then your financial advisor is no longer needed, barring perhaps specific use cases, because you have the Golden Ticket to financial freedom in your hands: **compounding**.
+And then you have the Golden Ticket to financial freedom in your hands: **compounding**.

 You don’t hear much about compounding in your mainstream financial newspapers because mainstream financial newspapers are generally more useless than geese poop.